Desktop Schools Popup

 3.2.4 An elementary school media specialist, appointed by the superintendent, from a different school than the principal.

-3.3.1 Five residents: one appointed by the superintendent from a middle or high school from each cluster and one other at-large, from recommendations submitted by the principals.
+3.3.1 Five residents: one appointed by the superintendent from a middle or high school from each high school attendance area and one other at-large, from recommendations submitted by the principals.
 The residents shall not have any direct business relationship with the district or a district school (for example, as an employee, substitute employee or consultant);

 3.3.2 A middle or high school administrator, appointed by the superintendent, from a different school than the media specialists;